saintmalik/blog.saintmalik.me/blog/2023-02-06-setting-resource-limits-requests-kube.md

 meaning you are imitating the app usage in production mode, hence you can see how many resources are being consumed by your app.

-running ```kubectl top pods``` would return the metrics of the pods based on their cpu and memory consumption.
+Running ```kubectl top pods``` would return the metrics of the pods based on their CPU and memory consumption.

 with those results, you can set meaningful resource quotas.

 ### Using VPA to get resource quotas

-VPA is a cluster component that handles the autoscaling for kubernetes.
+VPA is a cluster component that handles the autoscaling for Kubernetes.

 It can also help with estimating the correct resource requests and limits for our container.

-first, you have to install vpa in your cluster
+first, you have to install VPA in your cluster

 ```bash title="Install VPA in your cluster"
 git clone https://github.com/kubernetes/autoscaler.git && cd autoscaler/vertical-pod-autoscaler && ./hack/vpa-up.sh
 ```

-run ```kubectl get all -n kube-system``` to confirm if vpa has been installed successfully.
+run ```kubectl get all -n kube-system``` to confirm if VPA has been installed successfully.

 if the installation goes well, it's time for the tests, to get VPA to give the estimates of the resource limits and requests that the app needs.